aptible/www/src/markdown/legal/terms-of-service.md

 If any deduction or withholding is required by law, you will notify us and will pay us any additional amounts necessary to ensure that the net amount that we receive, after any deduction and withholding, equals the amount we would have received if no deduction or withholding had been required.
 Additionally, you will provide us with documentation showing that the withheld and deducted amounts have been paid to the relevant taxing authority.

 ###5.
 Suspension, Removal, and Remedial Action
-Under some circumstances, you are obligated to suspend or remove an Application or other Enclave Containerized Service from the Services and take remedial measures, such as if your Application is compromised and is being used to violate our [Acceptable Use Policy].
+Under some circumstances, you are obligated to suspend or remove an Application or other Aptible Deploy Containerized Service from the Services and take remedial measures, such as if your Application is compromised and is being used to violate our [Acceptable Use Policy].

-In addition to your obligations, we reserve the right to suspend your account, suspend your access or your End Users' access to the Services, and/or suspend or remove an Application  or Enclave Containerized Service (take **"Remedial Action"**).
+In addition to your obligations, we reserve the right to suspend your account, suspend your access or your End Users' access to the Services, and/or suspend or remove an Application  or Aptible Deploy Containerized Service (take **"Remedial Action"**).
 Our right to take Remedial Action is in addition to our right to terminate this Agreement pursuant to Section 11.

 **A. Your obligations.** If you become aware that any Application or End User's use of an Application or data violates the [Acceptable Use Policy], you will immediately suspend that Application, remove the applicable data, or suspend access to that End User, whichever may be applicable to remedy the violation.
 If you fail to remedy the violation on your own, we will make a specific request that you do so.
 If you do not remedy the violation within the time period specified in our request (in no case later than 24 hours), we may take Remedial Action.